You are here

-The Enterprise Web Infrastructure consists of the hardware and software that is central to the University's presence on the Internet.
-This architecture offers a robust foundation for University Web sites.
-All University Web sites must be hosted on the Enterprise Web infrastructure.
+The Enterprise Web Infrastructure consists of the hardware and software that is central to the University's presence on the internet.
+This architecture offers a robust foundation for University websites.
+All official University websites must be hosted on the Enterprise Web infrastructure.
 CSSD also provides support to departments in order to meet preliminary requirements that are necessary to properly and securely host sites within the EWI, including identifying security vulnerabilities that need to be remediated.
-There is optional hosting for Web databases (SQL server).
+There is optional hosting for web databases (SQL server).
 The Enterprise Web Infrastructure is located in CSSD’s Network Operations Center, which manages the service 24 hours a day and provides exceptional bandwidth, redundancy, and security.

 As part of the Enterprise Web Infrastructure, the University provides a search engine capability for sites that are in the University domain.
 This search engine from Google analyzes traffic for one or more websites and provides easy-to-understand reports on visitors–where they come from, how they use a website, and more.

 The University's centralized approach for web hosting, which is required by the Enterprise Security Controls Guideline, ensures high availability and security of all official University websites.
 Known as the Enterprise Web Infrastructure (EWI), this infrastructure provides robust server hosting to departments, business units, individual faculty, research labs, and other University-affiliated groups.
 Personal website hosting is also available.

 Pitt IT does not provide website design and development services.
 Contact University Marketing Communications (UMC) for more information.